jupyterj0nes/masstin/README.md

 **To get started quickly, you can download the latest release directly from the [Releases page](https://github.com/jupyterj0nes/masstin/releases).**

+There, you can directly download the pre-built binary for Windows (`.exe`) or Linux and run it without needing to compile from source.

 ### Prerequisites

 Before you begin, ensure you have the following: